tildearrow/furnace/demos/README.md

 - big label music covers also are discouraged
 - low effort compositions/covers may not be accepted at all.

+make sure to put your demo song under the respective category.

 tildearrow also accepts demo songs in the .dmf format as well as the .fur format.

 thank you for contributing!